IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 #### Receiving ECN-CE for L4S {#reaction-l4s-ce}

 The ref_wnd is scaled down in proportion to the fraction of marked data units per RTT.
-The scale down proportion is given by l4s_alpha, which is an EWMA filtered version of the fraction of marked data units per RTT.
+The scale down proportion is given by l4s_alpha, which is an Exponentially Weighted Moving Average (EWMA) filtered version of the fraction of marked data units per RTT.
 This is inline with how DCTCP works {{RFC8257}}.
 Additional methods are applied to make the reference window reduction reasonably stable, especially when the reference window is only a few MSS.
 In addition, because SCReAMv2 can quite often be source limited, additional steps are taken to restore the reference window to a proper value after a long period without congestion.

 l4s_alpha is calculated based in number of data units delivered (and marked) the following way: